The Jordan-H\"older property and Grothendieck monoids of exact categories: (JHP) for extension-closed subcategories of module categories

 Finally, we shall describe the inverse of $\top \colon \ind \P(\FF) \to \top\FF$.
 For an object $S \in \top \FF$, put $n := \max \{ i \,\,|\,\, S^{(i)} \in \FF \}$, and we claim that the map $S \mapsto S^{(n)}$ is the inverse.
 Take any $1 \leq i < n$ with $S^{(i)} \in \FF$.
 Then as in the proof of injectivity, we have the following conflation in $\FF$

 with $K \neq 0$, and this sequence does not split since $S^{(n)}$ is indecomposable.
-Thus $S^{(i)}$ cannot be projective in $\FF$.
-By this fact and the fact that $\top \colon \ind\P(\FF) \to \top \FF$ is surjective, we must have that the inverse of this map is given by $S \mapsto S^{(n)}$. \end{proof} As an immediate corollary, we obtain the following result. \begin{corollary} Let $\Lambda$ be a Nakayama algebra and $\FF$ a torsion-free class of $\mod\Lambda$.
-Then $\FF$ satisfies (JHP). \end{corollary} \begin{proof} By Theorem \ref{nakasimp}, we have an equality $\# \simp\FF = \# \ind \P(\FF)$.
-Thus the assertion follows from Theorem \ref{artinmain}. \end{proof}
+Thus, $S^{(i)}$ cannot be projective in $\FF$.
+By this fact and the fact that $\top \colon \ind\P(\FF) \to \top \FF$ is surjective, we must have that the inverse of this map is given by $S \mapsto S^{(n)}$. \end{proof} As an immediate corollary, we obtain the following result. \begin{corollary} Let $\Lambda$ be a Nakayama algebra.
+Then every torsion-free class and every torsion class in $\mod\Lambda$ satisfies (JHP). \end{corollary} \begin{proof} Let $\FF$ be a torsion-free class in $\mod\Lambda$.
+By Theorem \ref{nakasimp}, we have an equality $\# \simp\FF = \# \ind \P(\FF)$.
+Thus, $\FF$ satisfies (JHP) by Theorem \ref{artinmain}.
+The assertion for a torsion class follows from the standard duality $D \colon \mod\Lambda \leftrightarrow \mod\Lambda^{\op}$, since $\Lambda^{\op}$ is also Nakayama and an exact category satisfies (JHP) if so is its opposite category. \end{proof}